ahmadhasankhan/RailsWithAngular/rails_with_angular.md

 Include Angular Libraries
 ------------------------
-Now we want to tell our application to include the AngularJS files, and we want to make sure it gets loaded before other files that depend on it.
+Now we want to tell our application to include the AngularJS files, and we want to make sure it gets loaded before other files that depends on it.

 > **Note:** Note: Angular and Turbolinks can conflict with one another, so you can disable them if any issue arises.